de4db1ff/nyaPass/README.md

 # What is this for?
-A minimalist Password Manager, without the complexity to sync and store states for passwords.
+A minimalist Password Manager eliminates the complexity of syncing and storing password states.

 It works without Internet connection in case you live in North Korea.